infinum/ios-handbook/Custom xcconfigs files for dummies.md

 ### Step 4 - custom xcconfig

 - for all above, we want to use _xcconfig_ files to make it easier for us in the long run
-	- it is much easier to add something when in text file that in the xCode
+	- it is much easier to add something when in text file that in the _Xcode_
-- but manually copying keys from xcode to xcconfig files is cumbersome and error prone
+- but manually copying keys from _Xcode_ to _xcconfig_ files is cumbersome and error prone
 - we will use this handy tool for automatic creation [BuildSettingsExtractor](https://github.com/dempseyatgithub/BuildSettingExtractor)
 	- just drop you _Xcode_ project on top of it, and it will _autogenerate_ all the files you need
 - the nice thing about this tool is that it __will not do anything__ to __your project__, you need to do it manually!